|Application deadline:||Applications can be made at any time|

 Students study three compulsory modules and a further three modules from a choice of five.
 In addition, full-time students undertake a university-based project and part-time students undertake an industry-based project.
 An online study support system provides additional information and materials to facilitate student discussion.

 The programme is accredited by the Institution of Mechanical Engineers (towards Chartered status).

 * Body Engineering

 * Calibration and Emissions

 * Vehicle Dynamics and Control

-* Vehicle Integration
+* Vehicle Electrical Systems Integration

-Combination of written examinations, reports, individual projects and, for full-time students, verbal presentations.
+A combination of written examinations, reports, individual projects and, for full-time students, verbal presentations.

 * GCSE English Language - Grade C or above